code-by-jin/In-Band-Network-Telemetry/README.md

 # SR-P4
 The objective of this repository is to implement In-Band Network Telemetry.
 Once the end host receive the packet, it will deparse the packet and send the INT information back to the sender.
-The sender can adjust flow rate based on the INT information.

 # Requirement
 The program can be executed in the same path as https://github.com/p4lang/tutorials/tree/master/exercises/source\_routing.